WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 ```

 Upon successful execution, the following output files will be generated:
-restaurants.csv: A comprehensive list of restaurants.
+1. restaurants.csv: A comprehensive list of restaurants.
-restaurant_events.csv: A detailed list of restaurants that hosted events in April 2019.
+2. restaurant_events.csv: A list of restaurants that have past event in the month of April 2019.
+     If the restaraunt has more than 1 photo for the event, each photo URL will be stored in a separate row.

+All empty values are populated with "NA"

 Additionally, the terminal will display threshold values for the different ratings text:
 min: The lowest aggregate score qualifying for a rating text.